Axcient/elastio-snap/README.md

 7) Copy the changes:
 ```
-	update-img /dev/elastio-snap0 /.elastio /backups/sda1-bkp
+	elastio-update-img /dev/elastio-snap0 /.elastio /backups/sda1-bkp
 ```

-Here we can use the update-img tool included with the driver.
+Here we can use the elastio-update-img tool included with the driver.
 It takes 3 parameters: a snapshot (`/dev/elastio-snap0`), the list of changed blocks (`/.elastio` from step 1), and an original backup image (`/backups/sda1-bkp` created in step 3).
 It copies the blocks listed in the block list from the new snapshot to the existing image, effectively updating the image.

 8) Clean up the leftover file:
 ```